{{ 'ml-label-loading-course' | message }}

 Standard Deviation

-The standard deviation is a commonly used measure of spread of a data set.
-It measures how much the data elements differ from the mean.
-The Greek letter — read as sigma — is commonly used to denote the standard deviation, which is the square root of the variance.
-Let be the data values and their mean.
+The standard deviation is a measure of spread of a data set that measures how much the data elements differ from the mean.
+The standard deviation, often represented by the Greek letter (sigma), is calculated by taking the square root of the variance of the data set.
+Let be the data values in a set and their mean.

 The applet below calculates the standard deviation for the data set on the number line.
 Move the points around to change the data.

-steps to find the standard deviation of a data set
+Applet that calculates the standard deviation of a set of five numbers

 Graphing calculators can find the standard deviation, but they do not show the mean absolute deviation.
 It is interesting to compare the value of these two measures.